ivkusic/retail-sales-analysis/README.md

 A beginner-friendly end-to-end data analysis project using the classic **Sample Superstore** dataset.
-The project covers data cleaning, SQL-based exploration, and Python visualizations — ideal for building a portfolio or learning the data analytics workflow.
+The project covers data cleaning, SQL-based exploration, and Python visualizations, ideal for building a portfolio or learning the data analytics workflow.

 ---